Fiji qualify for 2019 World Cup after beating Tonga

-Fiji secured qualification for the 2019 Rugby World Cup after battling back from seven points down in the second half to beat Tonga 14-10 in their Pacific Nations Cup clash in Nuku'alofa on Saturday.
+(Reuters) - Fiji secured qualification for the 2019 Rugby World Cup after battling back from seven points down in the second half to beat Tonga 14-10 in their Pacific Nations Cup clash in Nuku'alofa on Saturday.

 The Fijians, as the top-ranked Oceania side, will join Australia, Wales, Georgia and either Canada or Uruguay in Pool D in Japan.